StephenKrewson/hathi-images/README.md

 deactivate
 ```

-Remember to add env/* to .gitignore.
+Make sure env/* is in the .gitignore.

 ## Dissertation goals (2021)